On essential-selfadjointness of differential operators on closed manifolds: Sturm-Liouville operators on the circle

-\begin{demo} (of Lemma) We check first the existence of $u_1$ in an elementary way by showing the existence of a full Taylor expansion directly.
-Then we make the Ansatz $u_2= u_1v $ and we get the following differential equation for $v$:
+{\it Proof.--} (of Lemma) We check first the existence of $u_1$ in an elementary way by showing the existence of a full Taylor expansion directly: we start with the Ansatz $u_1(x)=1+a_1x + a_2 x^2 +\cdots $.
+We get $ b(0) a_1+ (b'(0)/2 -1) =0 $.
+Hence $a_1$.
+Then, inductively, we get an expression for $a_k$ as a function of the $a_l$ for $l<k$.
+Applying Malgrange's Theorem 7.1 in \cite{Ma-74}, we get a smooth solution $u_1$ with $u_1(0)=1$.